gioblu/PJON/src/strategies/AnalogSampling/README.md

 `AnalogSampling` strategy or data link complies with [PJDLS v2.0](/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md), it is designed to communicate data wirelessly using light impulses and its sampling technique is based on analog readings.
 This strategy is able to use a single LED for both photo-emission and photo-reception phases providing with wireless half-duplex connectivity between devices with a range of up to 5 meters.
 Most appliances have at least a useless energy consuming LED on board, right?

-`AnalogSampling` can also be used with two pairs of any sort of emitters and receivers enabling cheap long range wireless laser communication.
+`AnalogSampling` can also be used with separate emitter and receiver enabling cheap long range wireless LED and laser communication.
 The proposed circuit, technique and codebase were originally implemented in the far 2011, see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
 Take a look at the [video introduction](https://www.youtube.com/watch?v=yIncPe8OPpg) for a brief showcase of its features.

 #### Compatibility
 - ATmega88/168/328 16MHz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)